 Training LMs for Vector Graphics

 Applied structured spatial generation to a new modality.
 VecGlypher fine-tunes multimodal LLMs to directly emit SVG path commands — no raster intermediate — via a two-stage curriculum (syntax mastery, then style refinement), producing editable vector glyphs from text or image exemplars.
+If LLMs can reason about 2D geometry as text, the leap to 3D meshes is just one more dimension — today's models may already be closer to generating 3D worlds than we think.

 Generative Neural Rendering